Pollution from Florida mining a concern with Hurricane Ian

 “The imminent and substantial endangerment to the environment and human health and safety posed by Piney Point has not been abated” since a judge ordered a six-month stay in the case.

-Hurricane Ian is expected to make landfall in southwest Florida on Wednesday before cutting through the state — very close to many of the gypsum stacks.
+Hurricane Ian was nearing landfall along Florida’s southwest coast on Wednesday as a dangerous Category 4 storm.
+It was expected to cut through the state — very close to many of the gypsum stacks.

 State Department of Environmental Protection records show that Piney Point has about 24 inches (60 centimeters) of rainfall capacity.
 Another facility in the Tampa Bay area, operated by phosphate giant Mosaic Co., has just over 9 inches (22 centimeters) of rainfall capacity.